What is the Difference Between Sale and Agreement to Sell?

 • Sale: The sale deed or conveyance deed is executed, and such instrument is evidence of transfer of title or interest in an immovable property.
 This document is necessary to verify the interest transfer's validity and the new owner's rights and responsibilities.

-• Agreement to Sell: A written agreement specifies selling conditions.
+• Selling Agreement: A written agreement specifies selling conditions.
 This legally valid contract promises to sell without transferring the title.

 • Sale: A sale is legally complete and cannot be revoked once ownership has been transferred; the buyer enjoys all rights to the property/goods, and nothing can undo a sale.